Difference-Masking: Choosing What to Mask in Continued Pretraining: Experimental Settings

 \section{Experimental Settings}

+Our experiments evaluate whether \textsc{Difference-Masking}'s masking strategy leads to performance improvements on challenging language-only and multimodal video understanding tasks.
+We follow the experimental setting from ~\citep{dontstoppretraining2020}, in which unlabelled data from the downstream task domain is used for continued pretraining before eventually performing downstream task finetuning.
+This is a popular SSL setting because it represents a computationally-feasible way to test the effectiveness of self-supervised representation learning methods (e.g. without recreating a pretrained model), and it is realistic to modern approaches which rely heavily on pretrained models~\citep{dery2023aang}.

-Experiments are performed to allow each model to learn as long as needed during Continued Pre-Training, only stopping when validation error increased (aka early-stopping).
-So all models, including the random-masking baseline, have pre-trained as much as they need to before overfitting.
-More experimental details can be found in Appendix \ref{sec:detailed_setup}.
+Experiments are performed to allow each model to learn as long as needed during continued pretraining, only stopping when validation error increases (early-stopping).
+Each result is averaged across five random seeds.
+Hyperparameter settings and data preprocessing details can be found in Appendix \ref{sec:detailed_setup}.